akheron/optics-ts/docs/two-syntaxes.md

 Since optics-ts v2.2.0, there are two syntaxes for optics: **method chaining** and **standalone optics**.
 Method chaining is the default, tried and tested syntax.
-Standalone (or floating) syntax is still experimental, but it's likely to become the default in the future.
+Standalone syntax is still experimental, but it's likely to become the default in the future.

 In the other parts of the documentation, all examples are given in terms of both syntaxes.
 There are also slight semantic differences in certain optics, which